maxmpz/powerampapi/poweramp_provider_example/readme.md

 #### Metadata And Album Art Provided By Provider

-See DEFAULT_TRACK_AND_METADATA_PROJECTION in [ExampleProvider.java around line 74](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L74).
+See `DEFAULT_TRACK_AND_METADATA_PROJECTION` in [ExampleProvider.java around line 74](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L74).

-If MediaStore.MediaColumns.TITLE or MediaStore.MediaColumns.DURATION columns exist in the resulting cursor, Poweramp assumes metadata is provided by the Provider and track is not scanned for the tags or the album art.
+If `MediaStore.MediaColumns.TITLE` or `MediaStore.MediaColumns.DURATION` columns exist in the resulting cursor, Poweramp assumes metadata is provided by the Provider and track is not scanned for the tags or the album art.

-In this case album art image is retrieved if Document.COLUMN_FLAGS column has Document.FLAG_SUPPORTS_THUMBNAIL flag.
+In this case album art image is retrieved if `Document.COLUMN_FLAGS` column has `Document.FLAG_SUPPORTS_THUMBNAIL` flag.

-Poweramp then requests album art via openDocumentThumbnail.
+Poweramp then requests album art via `openDocumentThumbnail`.
 See [ExampleProvider.java around line 258](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L258)

+Lyrics can be also provided via `TrackProviderConsts.COLUMN_TRACK_LYRICS`.

 #### Metadata And Album Art From Track File

-If MediaStore.MediaColumns.TITLE or/and MediaStore.MediaColumns.DURATION are missing from the resulting cursor, Poweramp assumes no metadata is provided and tries to open track file and scan tags / retrieve embedded album art.
+If `MediaStore.MediaColumns.TITLE` or/and `MediaStore.MediaColumns.DURATION` are missing from the resulting cursor, Poweramp assumes no metadata is provided and tries to open track file and scan tags / retrieve embedded album art.

+### Track Wave

+Poweramp uses up to 100 float track amplitude values (-1.0 ..
+1.0 range) to show "seek wave" - rough approximation of the track volume over the track duration.
+The wave values can be passed by Provider along other metainformation in case the metainformation is provided by Provider.

+Send 100 float values in range -1.0 ..
+1.0 as float[] or byte[] array in `TrackProviderConsts.COLUMN_TRACK_WAVE` column.
+If array size is 0, Poweramp assumes default wave (same as used for Streams) is required.
+If array size is not 100, Poweramp will resample that to 100 values internally.

+You can send either float[] array (easier to manipulate/generate) or byte[] array (float array represented as bytes, easier to store/retrieve as BLOB in/from the database).
+See [TrackProviderHelper.java](../poweramp_api_lib/src/com/maxmpz/poweramp/player/TrackProviderHelper.java#L13) for `bytesToFloats`, `floatsToBytes` methods if you need to convert from one format to the another.

 ### Roots

-For your Provider to be selectable in the Android system picker, the roots should have Root.FLAG_SUPPORTS_IS_CHILD flag set.
-Also, isChildDocument method should be overridden and, at least, it should return true or do a full documentid hierarchy check as needed.
+For your Provider to be selectable in the Android system picker, the roots should have `Root.FLAG_SUPPORTS_IS_CHILD` flag set.
+Also, `isChildDocument` method should be overridden and, at least, it should return true or do a full documentId hierarchy check as needed.

 See [ExampleProvider.java around line 126](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L126).

 ### Data Refresh

-Poweramp handles this automatically based on the Document.COLUMN_LAST_MODIFIED column for the folders and files.
+Poweramp handles this automatically based on the `Document.COLUMN_LAST_MODIFIED` column for the folders and files.
 Data is refreshed on app first start, or when appropriate event or intent received
 (see [Scanner intents in PowerampAPI.java](../poweramp_api_lib/src/com/maxmpz/poweramp/player/PowerampAPI.java#L1454)), etc.

 This is configurable in the Poweramp settings: for example, only manual rescan may work depending on settings.